Rectangular Spiral Galaxies are Still Hard

-\begin {lemma} Consider a variable chain \begin {itemize} \item Which has $k>1$ local center gadgets and $k-1$ block gadgets \item Which contains at least one fix gadget \item Which has the property that every two consecutive local center gadgets have a different shape \end {itemize} Then there exists no set of $k+1$ or fewer galaxy centers that form a valid puzzle, and there are exactly two sets of $k+2$ galaxy centers that form a valid puzzle, both of which include all $k$ \emph{desired} galaxy centers. \end {lemma} \begin {proof} By Observation~\ref {obs:end} and because $k > 1$, we must place one galaxy center inside each end gadget.
+\begin {lemma} Consider a variable chain which \begin {itemize} \item has $k>1$ local center gadgets and $k-1$ block gadgets; \item contains at least one fix gadget; and \item has the property that every three consecutive local center gadgets have three different shapes. \end {itemize} Then there exists no set of $k+1$ or fewer galaxy centers that form a valid puzzle, and there are exactly two sets of $k+2$ galaxy centers that form a valid puzzle, both of which include all $k$ \emph{desired} galaxy centers. \end {lemma} \begin {proof} By Observation~\ref {obs:end} and because $k > 1$, we must place one galaxy center inside each end gadget.
 By Observation~\ref {obs:desire} and because we vary the shapes of the local center gadgets, we must place at least one galaxy center at each of the $k$ local center gadgets.
+Indeed, a galaxy centered in a local center gadget cannot include both adjacent local center gadgets, since they have different shapes, and a galaxy centered outside a local center gadget cannot include both incident local center gadgets, since they have different shapes.
 So, we need at least $k+2$ centers.
 This is also sufficient, as shown by the two solutions with $k+2$ centers in Figure~\ref {fig:variable-chain}.
 Finally, by Lemma~\ref {lem:fix}, we cannot have more than two possible shapes for each galaxy. \end {proof}

+Note that within one variable chain, we can realize the conditions of Lemma~\ref {lem:variable} with only three different local center gadget shapes, which we alternate cyclicly.

 \textbf{Split gadgets.} In order to connect variables to multiple clauses, we need to be able to split them.
-Rather than splitting chains in the usual sense, our \emph{split gadget} takes three independent variable chains and forces them to have the same state by combining three end gadgets into a single larger end gadget; see Figure~\ref {fig:split-gadget}.
+Rather than splitting chains in the usual sense, our \defn{split gadget} takes three independent variable chains and forces them to have the same state by combining three end gadgets into a single larger end gadget; see Figure~\ref {fig:split-gadget}.
 This effectively creates a ``split'' chain with three remaining ends that have the same state; by repeating this we may create as many copies of a variable as required.